by regular columnist Elissa Jordan, Adventures in Teaching

 A month later, once I had thoroughly digested the materials, I was stuck with a whole lot of questions and no-one to take them to.

-From talking with other teachers, neither of these stories are the exception.
+From talking with other teachers, this is not the exception.

-The challenge with books and DVDs are that they’re all forms of one-way communication.
+The challenge with books and online classes are that they’re all forms of one-way communication.
 There’s no dialogue.
 A teacher who doesn’t have time to answer, or a training where there isn’t time to formulate a question, is much the same.
 One-way.

 So what can be done?